vaadin/grid-renderers-collection-addon/README.md

 from SQL database.
 Note, use only small images to avoid excess overhead.

 ### CheckboxRenderer
 Single-click editor for boolean columns - Editor aware.
-Most suitable for unbuffered Grid(Vaadin 7.6+) Label options can be configured for localization.
+Most suitable for unbuffered Grid Label options can be configured for localization.

 ### BooleanSwitchRenderer
 Alternative version of CheckboxRenderer similar to editable renderers.